The Servant (1963 film): Production

 The Servant was directed by Joseph Losey, an American director who spent the last part of his career and life in England, after being blacklisted by Hollywood in the 1950s.

 His health was poor during production, causing Bogarde to provide significant assistance with the direction and finishing the film.

 The film is based on The Servant, a 1948 Robin Maugham novella.
 The screenplay, written by Harold Pinter, stripped the plot to a more economical and chilling storyline.
 Pinter also appeared in the film, as a restaurant patron in one scene with a speaking part.

 Writing for the British Film Institute, film critic Nick James noted:

 It was Losey who first showed Robin Maugham's novella The Servant to Bogarde in 1954.
-Originally separately commissioned by director Michael Anderson, Pinter stripped it of its first-person narrator, its yellow book snobbery, and the arguably anti-Semitic characterisation of Barrett—oiliness, heavy lids—replacing them with an economical language that implied rather than stated the slippage of power relations away from Tony towards Barrett.
+Originally separately commissioned by director Michael Anderson, Pinter stripped it of its first-person narrator, its yellow book snobbery, and the arguably antisemitic characterisation of Barrett—oiliness, heavy lids—replacing them with an economical language that implied rather than stated the slippage of power relations away from Tony towards Barrett.

 Losey's other collaborations with Pinter, Accident and The Go-Between, share a resemblance to The Servant in that these offer the same savage indictment of the waning English class system, a theme which had been rarely addressed in British cinema.